The Wild Guide To Gut Health

 Often called "Hen of the Wood" because their formation resembles a hen, the maitake mushroom has also been called ram's head or sheep's head mushroom.

-The fungus is native to China, northeastern Japan, and North America (most prolifically in the northeastern regions, although it can also be found as far west as Idaho), where it is also called the signorina mushroom.
-The maitake is often easy to find because it is a perennial fungus that grows in the same place for several years in succession.
+The fungus is native to China, northeastern Japan, and North America (most prolifically in the northeastern regions, although it can also be found as far west as Idaho).
+It is also called the signorina mushroom.
+The maitake is often easy to find because it is a perennial fungus growing in the same place for several years.

 It is widely eaten in Japan and is becoming more popular in western cuisine.
 However, care should also be taken as it has been reported to cause allergic reactions in rare cases.

 In Japan, maitake mushrooms can grow to more than 100 pounds, which is why it is also called the "King of Mushrooms."

 A warning about gathering maitake; they look exactly like some other poisonous mushroom species.
 So do proper research to take one of these chicken-like fungi home.